rhains/hol_test/README.md

 ## Step 3: Create the WIF Replacement — Zero Credentials

+Note: If you have not created a GitHub repo already, please create one.
+We will use the repo name and then add files to your repo in Step 4.

 ```sql
 -- Create a properly scoped role for the pipeline
 CREATE ROLE IF NOT EXISTS PIPELINE_SVC_ROLE;